 Dr Kendi Guantai

-Kendi is the co-Dean for Equity, Diversity and Inclusion, and an Associate Professor of Corporate Communication Practice in the Marketing Department of the Leeds University Business School.
+Kendi is the co-Dean for Equity, Diversity and Inclusion, and an Associate Professor of Corporate Communication Practice in the marketing department of the Leeds University Business School (LUBS).

-She joined the Business School in 2005 as a postgraduate student, after seven years in industry in Kenya.
-Following completion of her Masters in Advertising and Marketing, she went on to successfully complete her PhD studies at Leeds in 2011 before joining the Business School as a Senior Teaching Fellow.
+She joined LUBS in 2005 as a postgraduate student, after seven years in industry in Kenya.
+Following completion of her Masters in Advertising and Marketing, she went on to successfully complete her PhD studies at Leeds in 2011 before joining LUBS as a Senior Teaching Fellow.

 Kendi also designs and delivers entrepreneurship courses on the Goldman Sachs 10,000 Women's Programme, which is run in partnership with the University of Leeds.

 Outside the University, she is a Trustee and Chair of the Board for ActionAid UK and Vice-Chair of the Chartered Association for Business School's Race Equality Action Group.
-Over the years, she has held several board leadership roles both in the corporate and the 3rd sector and is a co-founding trustee and former Chair of the Leeds African Communities Trust (LACT).
+She has held several board leadership roles both in the corporate and the third sector and is a co-founding trustee and former Chair of the Leeds African Communities Trust (LACT).

 Professor Peter Jimack

 Peter is a Professor of Scientific Computing in the School of Computing, and Director of the EPSRC Centre for Doctoral Training in Fluid Dynamics.
 He joined the University in 1990 as a Lecturer in Mathematical Software.

 Peter has since undertaken a wide range of leadership positions at school, faculty and University level, and roles across many parts of the organisation including School Director of Research, Faculty Pro-Dean for Research, and Executive Dean of the Faculty of Engineering between 2010 and 2019.